rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

   }),
   comment_next_page_: true,
   comment: [
     Once the Login is complete, the User is redirected to their HomePage, which hosts all their Playlists.
-In order to do so, the program needs to User attribute -- which is retrieved via the session; then, it is passed to the `getUserPlaylists` function and finally thymeleaf displays all values.
+In order to do so, the program needs to User attribute -- which is retrieved via the session; then, it is passed to the `getUserPlaylists()` method and finally thymeleaf displays all values.

     From this page, the User can upload new tracks. for this reason the HomePage servlet fetches all the user tracks (which are not to be displayed).
 Then, as the User presses the upload button, the modal shows up allowing to fill the information for a new track (title, album, path, playlist...); the genres are predetermined: they are statically loaded from the `genres.json` file.

     Once the information are completed, the servlet checks if a playlist or track is duplicate -- hence the need to fetch all the tracks -- and if so it redirectes to itself with a `duplicate-` error, the same principle applied to the precedent servlets.
-Otherwise, the track would have been successfully added.
+Otherwise, the track is successfully added.
   ],
   label_: "homepage-sequence",
 )